-The Company realised a loss after taxes of roughly 60 million DKK in 2020, compared with a loss of 56 million DKK in 2019.
+The Company realised a loss after taxes of roughly 6.8 million DKK in 2021, compared with a loss of 60 million DKK in 2020.

 The Company's top line declined, with revenue down by 93% due to the Covid-19 pandemic.
-The gross profit declined by 51.5 million DKK, due to overall decrease in business and as well as additional negative impact from cancellation fees.
+The gross profit increased by 21 million DKK.

-Alongside the decrease in margin percentage of sales, the decrease in operating profit of Tumlare during the year was slightly compensated by the savings in staff costs during 2020 as part of the company restructuring, and sales expenses due to travel restrictions and as a result savings on business trips and meetings.
+Alongside the decrease in margin percentage of sales, the decrease in operating profit of Tumlare during the year was slightly compensated by the savings in staff costs during 2021 as part of the company restructuring, and sales expenses due to travel restrictions and as a result savings on business trips and meetings.